kraemer-lab/GRAPEVNE/docs/getting_started/python2module.md

 functions at present, it processes the incoming data (shape file and relative wealth index), producing a shape file as output, but it also *plots* the shape file.
 There are also references to specific column names that may need to be altered in a datafile-specific way.
-For maxmimum flexibility we might consider separating out these functions, but for now we will process and display the data as described in the script.
+For maximum flexibility we might consider separating out these functions, but for now we will process and display the data as described in the script.

 ## Parameterisation